 - Be respectful and open to opinions and ideas that differ from yours.
 The exchange of diverse thoughts, ideas and opinions are an important part of the scholarly environment.
 Keep in mind that the people in your classes may come from backgrounds and have views that may vary significantly from your own.

 - Flaming* is not appropriate under any circumstances.
 While everyone (learners and instructors alike) is encouraged to share ideas and opinions openly, you should never use insults or resort to name-calling even if you disagree strongly with what someone else has written.
 Insulting remarks and name-calling are never appropriate in an academic setting.
+Flaming is the posting of messages that are deliberately hostile and insulting in an online social context, such as a discussion board or blog

 - When responding to messages or posts made by others, address the ideas, not the person.